BoySun045/thesis-closed_loop/README.md

   - need to use ordered pointcloud, or get the 3D pose from depth image, currently trying the later one
 - ❌ Visualize stage_cost In Rviz
 - ❌ Change Table geometry to be identical with the real setup
+- ❌ Add a customed cpp msgs package, in kp wrapper, and include in the object modelling pkg

 ## 🧐 About <a name = "about"></a>